 During last years 'shed of the year' contest, we were particularly impressed with Kevin Holland's Solar Shed entry, which supported eight 250 W solar panels.
 If you want to emulate this great shed, we have some great solar power products to get you (most of the way) there.

 We now have several solar power station systems so that you can easily supply electricity to your garden building, without having to pay for an electrician to lay a power line.
 These systems have the advantage of providing bill-free electricity without impacting on the environment.

-In the UK it is best to mount these solar panels
+In the UK it is be

 The humble garden shed – highly functional, Tardis-like in its storage abilities, holder of all your clutter and a great retreat for Dad.